mehulagg/gitlab/doc/user/project/integrations/custom_issue_tracker.md

 # Custom issue tracker service **(FREE)**

-Use a custom issue tracker that is not listed in the integration list.
+Use a custom issue tracker that is not in the integration list.

 To enable a custom issue tracker in a project: